The United States is home to some of the best MBA programs in the world, but also some of the most expensive.

 US News only includes US MBA programs accredited by AACSB and bases its ranking on factors like graduate salaries, employment rates, and class average GMAT scores, so you can be sure of the quality of the schools included in the list.

-Here are eight of the cheapest MBA programs in the United States, which all cost less than $60,000 in total.
-These programs may be cheap but don’t skimp on quality—they’re all listed in the US News top 100.
+Here are eight of the cheapest MBA programs in the United States, which all cost less than $100,000 in total.
+These programs may be more affordable but don’t skimp on quality—they’re all listed in the US News top 100.

 4. University of Kansas

-The 16-month MBA program at KU is ranked 72nd by US News.
+The 16-month MBA program at KU is ranked 79th by US News.
 The course is heavily structured for students across its three terms, with only two elective modules available, however students are also given the opportunity to take part in a summer internship during their time on the course.
-After graduating, KU students earn average base salaries of $76,213.
+After graduating, KU business administration students earn average base salaries of $51,000.

-3. University of Florida, Warrington College of Business
+3. University of Hawaii at Manoa, Shidler College of Business

 Cheapest MBA programs in the US News top 100

 *Data is from the US News ranking.
-All costs are total tuition for the duration of the program.
-Annual fees have been doubled for two-year programs.
+All costs are total out of state tuition for the duration of the program.
+Fees and salaries are rounded to the nearest $500.